kwanyoungpark/VECA/README.md

 ![veca_overview](./docs/veca.png)

+VECA is currently preparing for the public release of Bayley-4 cognitive tasks, Unity packages, and additional system optimizations.
+Sorry for the delay.

 ## Prerequisite

 VECA environment requires two separate terminal sessions to properly execute it.
 One is to execute `Unity3D-based Environment` (*Environment* from now on), and the other is to execute the `agent algorithm` (*Algorithm* from now on).
 A session executing the environment should be executed on `Windows OS`.